Bioengineered Living Shorelines: Innovation In Erosion Control

-Most aquatic management professionals will tell you that when a property manager calls about an issue at their waterbody, it’s often past the point of a quick fix.
+Lakes and stormwater ponds are often the biggest source of beauty in our communities, but without proper management, these systems can quickly become eyesores that produce harmful algae and bad odors, lead to damaged and eroded shorelines and result in displeased community members.
+Unfortunately, these issues often reach beyond the point of a quick fix by the time a professional lake manager gets called in to help implement a solution.
 This is regularly the case when we arrive onsite to look at an erosion issue on a lake or pond embankment.
-Rather than finding a few problematic patches of rock or soil, we discover steep, unstable banks, deep washouts and extensive bottom muck caused by years without an erosion control plan in place.
+Rather than finding a few problematic patches of rock or soil, we discover steep, unstable banks, deep washouts, and extensive bottom muck caused by years without an erosion control plan in place.

 Erosion is a natural process caused by wind, rainfall, poor design, cultural impacts like mowing and recreation, or simply an aging aquatic ecosystem.
 These erosion issues are all exacerbated by human disturbance.
-Unfortunately, erosion can also negatively affect your lake, stormwater pond, canal or coastline by causing loss of habitat and property value, nutrient loading, reduced storage volume and waterbody depth, and excess runoff.
+Unfortunately, erosion can also negatively affect your lake, stormwater pond, canal, or coastline by causing loss of habitat and property value, nutrient loading, reduced storage volume, and waterbody depth, and excess runoff.
 When topsoil is displaced, stormwater pipes and structures can be exposed and damaged.
 Over time, erosion can lead to the formation of trenches and gullies that pose a serious danger to the public.

 Whether you decide to move forward with a complete shoreline restoration or are several years away, it’s imperative to properly budget and integrate proactive management strategies that protect your banks and hillsides, while preserving the water quality of your aquatic resource.
 Cultivating a beneficial vegetative buffer with flowering native vegetation will help stabilize soil during rainstorms.
 Deep-rooted flowering plants can also help pull excess nutrients from stormwater runoff, preventing the growth of nuisance weeds and algae in the water resource.
 Undesirable nutrients can be further combated with the professional application of naturally-occurring nutrient remediation products, which permanently “lock up” and prevent nutrients from fueling aquatic weeds or algae.